rpriven/fresh/README.md

 ## 🙏 Acknowledgments

+- Thank you to Daniel Miessler for building and open-sourcing PAI (https://github.com/danielmiessler/PAI)
 - Built for modern Linux productivity workflows
 - Inspired by the need for consistent, reproducible development environments
 - Integrates the best modern CLI tools available